Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: Abstract

 \section{Abstract}

-The discovery of neural architectures from scratch is the long-standing goal of Neural Architecture Search (NAS).
-Searching over a wide spectrum of neural architectures can facilitate the discovery of previously unconsidered but well-performing architectures.
-In this work, we take a large step towards discovering neural architectures from scratch by expressing architectures algebraically.
-This algebraic view leads to a more general method for designing search spaces, which allows us to compactly represent search spaces that are 100s of orders of magnitude larger than common spaces from the literature.
-Further, we propose a Bayesian Optimization strategy to efficiently search over such huge spaces, and demonstrate empirically that both our search space design and our search strategy can be superior to existing baselines.
-We open source our algebraic NAS approach and provide APIs for PyTorch and TensorFlow.
+The discovery of neural architectures from simple building blocks is a long-standing goal of Neural Architecture Search (NAS).
+Hierarchical search spaces are a promising step towards this goal but lack a unifying search space design framework and typically only search over some limited aspect of architectures.
+In this work, we introduce a unifying search space design framework based on context-free grammars that can naturally and compactly generate expressive hierarchical search spaces that are 100s of orders of magnitude larger than common spaces from the literature.
+By enhancing and using their properties, we effectively enable search over the complete architecture and can foster regularity.
+Further, we propose an efficient hierarchical kernel design for a Bayesian Optimization search strategy to efficiently search over such huge spaces.
+We demonstrate the versatility of our search space design framework and show that our search strategy can be superior to existing NAS approaches.
+Code is available at \codeURL.

+\begin{ack} This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant number 417962828, and the Bundesministerium für Umwelt, Naturschutz, nukleare Sicherheit und Verbraucherschutz (BMUV, German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection) based on a resolution of the German Bundestag (67KI2029A).
+Robert Bosch GmbH is acknowledged for financial support.
+We gratefully acknowledge support by the European Research Council (ERC) Consolidator Grant “Deep Learning 2.0” (grant no. 101045765).
+Funded by the European Union.
+This research was partially supported by TAILOR, a project funded by EU Horizon 2020 research and innovation programme under GA No 952215.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the ERC.
+Neither the European Union nor the ERC can be held responsible for them.